Western River Expedition: Big Thunder Mountain Railroad

 The Magic Kingdom's version of Big Thunder Mountain Railroad opened on November 15, 1980, on the plot of land originally to be occupied by the Western River Expedition.
 The original concepts for the ride incorporated it into the WRE pavilion, and also featured a backwards segment.

 Living with the Land

 Epcot's Living with the Land (originally Listen to the Land) features animatronics originally created for the Western River Expedition.

 World of Motion

 The defunct Epcot attraction World of Motion featured a scene with a group of bandits robbing a train.
-This was based off a similar scene conceptualised for the Western River Expedition.
+This was based on a similar scene conceptualised for Western River Expedition.

 Western River Railroad

 Tokyo Disneyland's Western River Railroad takes its name from WRE.